gamemgh/gamemgh.github.io/Web/content/docs/endless-battle/about.md

 - Use magic attacks to take advantage over your enemies.
 Use a variety of spells, from healing spells to instant kill spells, invisibility, blocking spells, and so on as the magic energy builds up at each enemy's death.
 - Use different items to take advantages over your enemies.
 - Use your hearing to find out where they are.
-- Harder and harder as your resurrection goes higher, with bigger and bigger enemies available to kill you.
+- Harder and harder as your resurrection goes higher, with bigger and bigger enemies available to kill you, with shields and other equipment.
 - Headphone is required.
 Otherwise, it is nearly impossible to hit your target since you may not know if your enemy is in front of you.
 - A keyboard is recommended on Android.